Skip to content

 Creating a Form

-Creating a form gives you a reusable intake questionnaire that collects exactly the information your templates need, routes submissions to the right people, and can generate contracts automatically.
+A form is a reusable intake questionnaire.
+You build it once, connect it to your contract templates, and it collects exactly the information those templates need, routes submissions to the right people, and can generate contracts automatically.

 The form builder is accessed from Manage Forms in the left sidebar.
 It has three tabs: